my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 *"Modernization doesn't have to be risky when it's data-driven.
 Konveyor eliminates the guesswork."*

 **Competitive Advantage:**
-*"While your competitors are still manually analyzing applications, you could be three steps ahead with automated insights."*
+*"While your competitors are still manually analysing applications, you could be three steps ahead with automated insights."*

 **Future-Proofing:**
 *"Today's legacy applications are tomorrow's technical debt.
-The organizations that modernize efficiently will have the agility to compete in digital markets."*
+The organisations that modernize efficiently will have the agility to compete in digital markets."*

 ---